nss-evening-web-development/curriculum/src/data/curriculum/client/week-00/06-help.md

 1. Give your post a descriptive title
 1. Describe your issue
 1. List any error messages that appear
-1. What have you googled?
+1. What have you researched?
 (Paste links to the things you have found from your google search - You must include at least 3 links)
 1. What have you tried?
 Tell us everything you have tried.
 1. Copy/paste link TO THE FILE on your branch or in your repo that you are having issues with NO SCREEN SHOTS 🥰